pythonspeed/filprofiler/README.md

 That's exactly what Fil will help you find.
 Fil an open source memory profiler designed for data processing applications written in Python, and includes native support for Jupyter.

-At the moment it only runs on Linux and macOS.
+At the moment it only runs on Linux and macOS, and while it supports threading, it does not yet support multiprocessing or multiple processes in general.

 > "Within minutes of using your tool, I was able to identify a major memory bottleneck that I never would have thought existed.
 The ability to track memory allocated via the Python interface and also C allocation is awesome, especially for my NumPy / Pandas programs."
 >